Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Emergence of exceptional points at topological insulator-ferromagnet junction

 To further establish the coalescence of eigenvectors at these points, we evaluate the phase rigidity, $r$, as~\cite{heiss2012physics}

 where \( \Psi_L \) and \( \Psi_R \) denote the left and right eigenvectors, respectively.
 For an NH Hamiltonian, the Hilbert space is spanned by both left and right eigenstates~\cite{brody2013biorthogonal}, which are generally distinct, in contrast to the Hermitian case.
 Their orthogonality is established via a biorthogonal normalization, defined by \( \langle \Psi_L^{m} | \Psi_R^{n} \rangle = \delta_{mn} \).
 At an EP, the left and right eigenstates become mutually orthogonal, signaling the simultaneous coalescence of both eigenvalues and eigenvectors.
 Consequently, the phase rigidity vanishes near an exceptional degeneracy (\( r \to 0 \)) and approaches unity away from it.
-In Fig.~\ref{Field_effects}(a), we plot the phase rigidity, $r$, across the $k_x-k_y$ plane.
-We note that it forms a hexagonal pattern with $r\to 0$ at six discrete points.
-These are exactly our analytically obtained positions of the EPs (marked by the red dots), indicating the coalescence of eigenstates at these points.
-This hexagonal symmetry of the EPs is a direct consequence of the hexagonal warping term.
-We next show how these can be tuned by the means of a magnetic field. \\
+Now, $\mathbf{d}$ can be expressed as